deepakkum21/angular-19-signal/README.md

 3. The default behavior however is based on "===" referential equality, which does not allow us to identify arrays or objects that are functionally identical. as SET/UPDATE API gives new object.

-4.  for that we need to verride equality
+4.  for that we need to override equality

         object = signal(
             {